paul-ilves/go-backend-jwt/README.md

-# Registration service API on Go
+# Web Application Boilerplate for Go

-This is an example Go backend service I've created to show my junior colleagues on how to solve ordinary challenges appearing when you're a writing a back-end service on Go:
+This is project is my daily battle tool in building scalable, secure, robust Go web applications.
+Although maybe not exactly a framework, but the latter word sounds catchier than "project boilerplate", so I took the liberty to call it this way.
+It has all you need to get started with your project!
+What does it have out of the box?
 * User authentication/authorization
-* JWT
+* JWT with Refresh Token logic
-* Idiomatic REST endpoints
+* Idiomatic REST endpoints thanks to Fiber framework
-* DB connection
+* SQL connectivity via sqlx
-* DB migrations
+* DB migration files
 * multi-tier architecture (sometimes called hexagonal architecture)
 * DDD in Go
+* Propery project structuring for a Go web application
+* Use of .env config files
 * error management in API

 ...and more!

-I tried to use as few fancy frameworks as possible to make it Go-idiomatic, but I couldn't resist using Fiber for REST and sqlx for executing SQL because they both save so much lines of code which were otherwise be wasted in boilerplate code.
+I tried to use as few fancy frameworks as possible to make it Go-idiomatic, with the small exception of using Fiber for REST and sqlx for making SQL queries more concise.
 Hope this doesn't spoil too much the beauty of Go-purism ;)

 ## Deployment